best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 A more accurate answer depends on a variety of factors including: the size of the data, data types, distributions within the data, type of processing and other properties defined in the `SparkSession`.
 Here are some tips for quick wins:

-- as suggested above, the first step is getting the code right.
-Only look to optimise if you're running into performance issues
+- As suggested above, the first step is getting the code right.
+Only look to optimise if you're running into performance issues.
-- decreasing the `spark.sql.shuffle.partitions` parameter is sensible for smaller datasets
+- Decreasing the `spark.sql.shuffle.partitions` parameter is sensible for smaller datasets.
-- if you google it, you might find the optimum size for a Spark partitions is 100-200MB.
-In practice, this is impossible to keep track of in an analysis script, but it gives you an idea of what is considered big or small
+- If you search for an answer on the web, you might find the optimum size for a Spark partitions is 100-200MB.
+In practice, this is impossible to keep track of in an analysis script, but it gives you an idea of what is considered big or small.
-- it makes sense for the number of partitions to be some multiple of the number of cores in the Spark session.
-This will help to avoid redundant cores
+- It makes sense for the number of partitions to be some multiple of the number of cores in the Spark session.
+This will help to avoid redundant cores.

 Remember, it's only worth experimenting on the *optimum* number if you have a real performance issue.